Strawberry Bread and Butter Pudding

 Buttering the bread on both sides makes sure that the finished pudding looks golden brown.
 Pop the strawberries all over the dish and add a few between the layers too.
 It helps keep the brea standing up right plus finding a few cooked in to the custard part is delicious.
 Gently pour the warm custard mix over the bread.
 Scatter the flaked almonds over the top and leave to soak in for about 10-30minutes.
 Bake for about 20 minutes/ until golden brown.
 I like to wait until the tops start to catch a little bit and go really toasty.

 I love how this pudding looks.
 It also tastes fantastic is of course the main the point of baking something so delicious.
 It’s golden brown and an absolutely easy pudding to make.
 If you have left over bread making this is a great way to use it up to avoid any food going to waste.
 We rarely have left over bread so I buy a loaf for this but it definitely worth remembering for times when there is a bit of loaf that needs using.
+I have loved making variations on this recipe ever since I had the Mary Berry bread and butter pudding as a child.
+Since then I have experimented and come up with a recipe that works every time and everyone loves.

 How long will bread and butter pudding last?